Aviation & Transportation

 Marine battery safety requirements are developing quickly as adoption of battery systems is beginning to grow.
 The current regulations are a mix of prescriptive and risk-based rules and include scope concerning off-gassing of batteries.
 One of our sensor systems can be used to mitigate risks associated with off-gassing of cells.

 In the Nexceris Sensors division, Li-ion Tamer® for lithium-ion battery systems can be used to provide monitoring of all venting categories outlined in RTCA standards.
-The NTM Sensors hydrogen monitors would be a good fit for the lead-acid batteries.
-Doing so can improve your situational awareness of the system, while providing valuable warning of a failing battery.

 Diesel Powered Vehicles